mcnole25/griffpatch-projects/README.md

 They're almost identical and can be loaded in Scratch and Turbowarp.
 Credit to Griffpatch and his tutorials.

-This mega series is planned to have 100 episodes.
-Current progress: 95%
+This mega series has 100 episodes!

 # Sub-Series Episodes